 While building this new platform, called Primal, we had to create an entirely new kind of blockchain: The patent-pending Metablockchain.
 This new technology delivers on the promise of blockchain-backed security, while enabling apps to process 100,000s of messages per second—no matter the scale of the system.

 With Primal, engineers can rapidly write, deploy, and monitor code in even the most disparate system—from a multi-robot team to a webservice, and anywhere in between.

 Founder and Director of R&D

-Brandon is a Software / Systems Engineer & Architect who specializes in high-performance distributed systems, and is the creator of both Primal and the patent-pending Metablockchain.
+Brandon is a Software / Systems Engineer & Architect who specializes in high-performance distributed systems, and is the creator of both Primal and our patent-pending Metablockchain platform.

-In addition to founding Alicorn Systems, Brandon has served as a lead software engineer for the U.S. Air Mobility Command, as an independent distributed systems consultant for the consultancy behind OpenDDS and the Micronaut microservices framework, and as a site reliability engineer for Onshape, the first company to operate a microservices-driven cloud CAD solution.
+In addition to founding Alicorn Systems, Brandon has served as a lead software engineer for the U.S. Air Mobility Command, as an independent distributed systems consultant for the consultancy behind OpenDDS and the Micronaut microservices framework, and as a site reliability engineer for Onshape's microservices platform.

-Outside of his professional work, Brandon has written a book on UI/UX design, completed a research fellowship on data storage within massive multi-robot teams, and received a wide range of awards, including an NSF I-Corp Grant and the WPI Strage Innovation Award for his work on Primal, and the FIRST World Championship Inspire Award for his work in robotics, mentorship, and community outreach for STEM.
+Outside of his professional work, Brandon has written a book on novel human-computer interfaces, completed a research fellowship on data storage within multi-robot teams, and received a wide range of awards, including an NSF I-Corp Grant and the WPI Strage Innovation Award for his work on Primal, and the FIRST World Championship Inspire Award for his work in robotics, mentorship, and community outreach for STEM.